avajs/ava/docs/05-command-line.md

 ## Resetting AVA's cache

-AVA 3 itself does not cache files unless used with our [`@ava/babel`](https://github.com/avajs/babel) provider.
-If it seems like your latest changes aren't being picked up by AVA you can try resetting the cache by running:
+AVA maintains some temporary state.
+You can clear this state by running:

 ```console
 npx ava reset-cache